Moses Orimolade Tunolase: Separation from Anglicans

-On 18 June 1925 the Aladura Band was called to the rescue of an unconscious Methodist teenage girl, Abiodun Akinsowon, who had fallen into a trance when she tried to look into the chalice carried by the Catholic Archbishop on Corpus Christi public procession.
+On 18 June 1925, the Aladura Band was called to the rescue of an unconscious Methodist teenage girl, Abiodun Akinsowon, who had fallen into a trance when she tried to look into the chalice carried by the Catholic Archbishop on Corpus Christi public procession.
 Abiodun remained in the trance for 21 days in the care of the Aladura Band.
 She regained consciousness after 21 days and joined the Aladura Band.
 She became the first visioner in the band.
 The name of the band was changed to the Seraph Band on 9 September 1925 by Moses Orimolade.
-The addition of Cherubim to the name was advised by spiritual injunction on 26 March 1926 to reflect the heavenly representation of the Cherubim and Seraphim.
+The addition of Cherubim to the name was advised by a spiritual injunction on 26 March 1926 to reflect the heavenly representation of the Cherubim and Seraphim.
 The band was fully formed and functional by the end of 1925.
 Moses Orimolade reigned as the Sole Founder and Spiritual head of the band from 1925 to 1933.

 Schism

 Abiodun Akinsowon led the evangelistic tours of the band from Lagos westward.
 She was sent to establish most of the early branches of the band in the west of Nigeria.
 She earned the appellation "Captain Abiodun" in the band.
-She was adored by Moses Orimolade and admired by many members of the band.
+She was loved by Moses Orimolade and admired by many members of the band.
 Abiodun Akinsowon rode with Moses Orimolade in the hammock chair to the envy of many men and women in the band.
 However, she was advised to step aside from the band in 1929 to form the Cherubim and Seraphim Society after she failed to convince Moses Orimolade to refuse the volunteer housekeeping services of a widow (Iya Ijesha) who had been healed in the band.
 The elders of the western Conference of the band declared independence and formed the Sacred Order of Cherubim and Seraphim following their futile effort to reunite Abiodun Akinsowon and Moses Orimolade.

 In 1930 a committee of elders was chosen to draft the Article of Association in preparation for the incorporation of the band.
 The first draft of the Article of Association was rejected by Moses Orimolade because of a clause that transferred the executive power and control of the band to the membership of the band.
 Upset, the authors pulled out of the band in 1930 to form the Praying Band of the Eternal Sacred Order of the Cherubim and Seraphim under the leadership of Ezekiel Davies.
-The northern Conference of the band continued on as the Holy Order of the Cherubim and Seraphim Movement.
+The Northern Conference of the band continued as the Holy Order of the Cherubim and Seraphim Movement.
 The Parent Body was registered and incorporated in 1930 as the Eternal Sacred Order of the Cherubim and Seraphim (ESOC&S), with Moses Orimolade alias Baba Aladura as the Sole Founder and Spiritual Head "ALAGBA".